 What is the effect of in the CSRD on the value chain?

-The CSRD and ESRS request undertakings to share information from the undertaking’s value chain.
 There are specific ESRS-standards, such as ESRS S2 and ESRS E1 which require value chain information, including health and safety of employees in the value chain and CO2 emissions.
 You need your value chain partners to report in accordance with the CSRD.
 For more information, reference is made to EFRAG's implementation guideline on the value chain.
+Expected revisions to the ESRS will lead to the development of new guidance supporting data requests.

 Questions CSRD & ESRS

 Do you have questions about the CSRD, ESRS or are you missing a question in this list?
 Send us an e-mail and we will contact you as soon as possible.
-For technical questions, EFRAG has set up an ESRS Q&A platform (latest release of technical explanations: December 2024).
-Here you can submit a question, and also find answers to previously asked questions.

 Questions regarding individual facts or circumstances will not be answered through these channels.
 For such questions, we recommend that you contact an advisor such as your company accountant.